ARPA-SIMC/smnd/doc/singularity.md

   --ilon=5. --flon=16. --ilat=40. --flat=48. input.grib output.grib
 ```

-You can also explicitely run through the singularity command (e.g. in
+You can also explicitly run through the singularity command (e.g. in
 case you need to add command-line arguments to singularity):

 ```